microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-add-help.md

 11. In the resulting dialog box, select `Intent`, then choose the new `cancel` intent.
 Submit the dialog.
 12. In the flow editor, click the `+` button at the bottom of the empty flow.
 13. Choose `Dialog management >` and then select `Begin a new dialog`
-14. In the right hand property editor, select the `cancel` dialog.
+14. In the right hand properties panel, select the `cancel` dialog.

       ![](../media/tutorial-weatherbot/04/cancel-trigger.png)